Purdue Polytechnic Institute at New Albany 3000 Technology Avenue

 Webster, R.D., Kopp, R. D. (2017) "Case Study Of A Small Scale Polytechnic Entrepreneurship Capstone Course Sequence" American Journal of Engineering Education (AJEE).
 Vol 8, No 1 (2017)

 Turner, M., & Webster, R., & Kopp, R., & Reynolds, D., & Cooley, T., & McCart , A., & Dues, J. F. (2016, June), Purdue Mission to Mars: Recruiting High School Students to a Polytechnic College Paper presented at 2016 ASEE Annual Conference & Exposition, New Orleans, Louisiana.
 10.18260/p.26017

 Winner of the ASEE (American Society for Engineering Education) ETD (Engineering Technology Division) award for best annual conference paper.

 Accepted to the Journal of Engineering Technology

-In 2013 he became a board member and web master for the Vintage Fire Museum in Jeffersonville, Indiana.
+In 2013 he became a board member, graphic designer, and webmaster for the Vintage Fire Museum in Jeffersonville, Indiana.